Asana/deprovision_inactive_guests/README.md

 ### 2. Entering options in response to prompts

-Or you can run the script without options and simply type in the correct information information when prompted:
+Or you can run the script without arguments and simply type in the correct information information when prompted:

 > `node index.js`